-- The term of tax exemptions included in Appendixes I and II of the Sales Tax Law was extended until December 31, 2022.
+The term of tax exemptions included in Appendixes I and II of the Sales Tax Law was extended until December 31, 2025.
 Consequently, the sale of staple food and basic services-e.g., public transport, among others-will not be subject to sales tax.
-For more information, see Law 31651. - The issuance of e-money will not be subject to sales tax until December 31, 2024.
-For more information, see Legislative Decree 1519. - The refund of taxes on acquisitions through foreign donations from and imports from diplomatic missions will be effective until December 31, 2024.
-For more information, see Legislative Decree 1519.
+For more information, see Law 31651.